Probate & Estate Administration

 The purpose of probate is to transfer the title of assets—money and property—from the estate of a person who has died to the possession of living persons or organizations.
 If the deceased person did not leave a will, assets will pass to their legal heirs.
 This is known as intestate succession.
 Whenever somebody dies without a will, Massachusetts law will define how that property transfer occurs and who is an heir.
 The court will look for even quite distant family members—beyond third cousins—before it would consider passing property to the State.
 Without a will an Administrator is appointed by the court to handle these responsibilities.

-The estate administration lawyers at Blake & Associates are here to help you through the probate process and to ensure that you are able to fulfill your duties and responsibilities properly.
+The lawyers at Blake Law are here to help you through the probate process and to ensure that you are able to fulfill your duties and responsibilities properly.
 We will make it as easy for you as possible.
 Contact our office to speak with a probate attorney about your probate and estate administration concern.

-If there is a will, the executor must file the will with the Massachusetts Probate Court asking that the will be allowed.
+If there is a will, the Personal Representative must file the will with the Massachusetts Probate Court asking that the will be allowed.
 The executor then takes an inventory of the assets of the estate, seeks appraisals, and pays creditors.

 A Notice of Probate is published in a local paper so that creditors can come forward to make their claims.
 Creditors notify the estate of their claim.
 This is why probate remains “open” for at least a year.
 That does not mean that the deceased person's assets are frozen for a year.
 Property can be sold, bank accounts closed, and other assets distributed.
 Some disbursements can be made to the beneficiaries and heirs before probate is complete.
 It is wise to contact an attorney to determine what assets can be distributed and when.